angeline-messenger/.github/profile/README.md

 - Translations (See below)

 ## Supported Translations
-The translation can be switched by appending an acronomic abbreivation after any valid request (e.g. Matthew 4:19 NASB).
+The translation can be switched by appending the respective acronomic abbreivation after any valid request (e.g. Matthew 4:19 NASB).
 The following is an actively changing list of the currently supported translations (alphabetical order):
 - English Standard Version (ESV)
 - King James Version (KJV)
 - New American Standard Bible (NASB [Strong])